PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 [Chinese Community Fair](http://pdxchinese.org/2018-community-fair-summary/) (4/14/2018)

-*This page is still under construction, more information will be available soon...*
+:hammer: *This page is still under construction, more information will be available soon...*